pypa/bandersnatch/README.md

 * run `bandersnatch mirror --force-check` to move status files if they exist in your mirror directory in order get a full sync.

-Be aware, that full syncs likely take hours depending on PyPIs performance and your network latency and bandwidth.
+Be aware that full syncs likely take hours depending on PyPI's performance and your network latency and bandwidth.

 ### Operational notes